HomeHow Litigation Costs Behave > Why cost outcomes can arise without error

 It is disclosed, produced, and interpreted over time.

-Some of it emerges only after earlier steps have been taken.
+Some of it becomes available only after earlier steps have been taken.

 Decisions are therefore made under conditions of partial information.